jms5039/Crowdfunding_ETL/README.md

 ## Collaboration Tools
 - GitHub for version control 🔄
-- Slack or Discord for team communication 💬
+- Slack for team communication 💬

 ## Hints and Tips